Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Optimization Methodology

-To obtain a resource allocation strategy for {\tt MA-FL}, we first model the communication and computation processes under heterogeneity (Sec.~\ref{sec:compcom}).
-Then, we formulate resource-aware {\tt MA-FL} as an optimization problem (Sec.~\ref{sec:optimization_problem}).
+To obtain a resource allocation strategy for {\tt DMA-FL}, we first model the communication and computation processes under heterogeneity (Sec.~\ref{sec:compcom}).
+Then, we formulate resource-aware {\tt DMA-FL} as an optimization problem (Sec.~\ref{sec:optimization_problem}).
 Finally, we investigate the characteristics of the optimization problem and obtain its solution (Sec.~\ref{subsec:soluProb}).

+Overall, our methodology leverages the relationships from Sec.
+IV to configure device scheduling and resource allocation for asynchronous FL, in the presence of dynamic data variations and device heterogeneity, according to the objective of striking a balance between multi-task ML quality and energy consumption.